ashleychari/abcd_sex_pfn_replication/README.md

 - svm_workbench_visualization_matrix.py: Python script intended to create coefficient weight matrix from the permutation 2 fold cv svm runs for discovery or replication set (script not tested yet)

 ### Haufe transformation scripts
-- haufe_transform_weights.py - Script adapted from arielle and kevin that haufe transforms support vector machine coefficients
+- haufe_transform_weights.py - Script adapted from arielle and kevin that haufe transforms support vector machine coefficients; PLEASE NOTE: THERE IS AN ERROR with this script that needs to be fixed

 # Location of files